PROOFREADING POLICY

 All students must adhere to this Policy, and in all cases, must retain authorship of their work.
 Failure to adhere to this Policy may result in an investigation in accordance with the Academic Misconduct Procedure, in particular Section 3.

-The policy has been reviewed in line with the revised QAA Quality Code: Assessment published in November 2018.
+This policy has been reviewed in line with the revised QAA Quality Code: Assessment published in November 2018; revised August 2021.